Hosted by: David Prescott

-In this webinar, Dr. Must and Dr. Pflugradt will discuss clinical topics pertinent to women working in the criminal justice system.
-The speakers will also address the different contexts of this work, such as community-based programs and institutional settings.
+In this webinar, Dr. Must and Dr. Pflugradt discuss clinical topics pertinent to women working in the criminal justice system.
+The speakers also address the different contexts of this work, such as community-based programs and institutional settings.
 This discussion is also recommended for male mental health professionals who are interested in learning more about these dynamics in order to be better allies, colleagues, co-therapists, or supervisors.

 Shoshanna Must, PhD

 Shoshanna Must is a full-time practitioner and Clinical Director for New York City office of Empire State Forensics.
 She is also on the board of the New York State Association for the Treatment of Sexual Abusers (NYSATSA), and an active member of the City Bar Working group which is dedicated to registration reform.
 She is also the author (with Gretchen Sofocleous, Ph.D.) of a chapter on challenges related to pregnancy in the book, Women Working in Criminal Justice: A Guidebook for Navigating Professional Challenges, by Laura Jakul and Bobbi Walling and published by Safer Society.